HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 CELL PHONE-FREE EDUCATION

-Executive Order | Press Release
+Press Release

-The Frequently Asked Questions (FAQs) below provide a detailed overview of the new policy, its purpose, and how it will be implemented across our schools.
+The Frequently Asked Questions (FAQs) below provide a detailed overview of the new law, its purpose, and how it will be implemented across our schools.
 We aim to create an environment where students are fully engaged in their learning and build meaningful connections with peers.
 This policy supports HCS's mission to foster safe, distraction-free, and nurturing school environments for all students.

 What is a “cell phone-free education”?